MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```
 This looks like a good start.

 16. You use the above statement to create your own KQL statement to display all Registry Key Set Value rows.
+Run the following KQL query:

 ```KQL